symfony/symfony-docs/components/lock.rst

 .. caution::

     All concurrent processes must use the same machine.
-Before starting a concurrent process on a new machine, check that other process are stopped on the old one.
+Before starting a concurrent process on a new machine, check that other processes are stopped on the old one.

 .. caution::